 Now before the Feast of the Passover, when Jesus knew that His hour had come to depart out of this world to the Father, having loved His own who were in the world, He loved them to the end.
 (John 13:1)

-This is only one of the many Passover meals.
+This is only one of the many prescribed meals during the Passover festival.
 In fact, Passover wouldn’t really start in earnest until Saturday, but Jesus was still very much looking forward to it (Luke 22:15).
 If you knew you were going to die tomorrow, wouldn’t you too want to spend tonight with friends and family eating a dinner that carried special significance?
 That’s what Jesus did too.
 He gathered His disciples, His dearest friends and companions, around a table, and shared a meal that had deep, highly-significant roots in the hearts and minds of the Jewish people.

 But then, He did the unexpected… He radically updates its meaning.

 It was traditional in their day to wash your feet before eating, and Jesus took the opportunity to teach His first lesson for the evening.
 Even though He is God and their Rabbi, He disrobed and washed their feet — serving them in a profoundly-culturally-upside-down way.
 And then He exhorted them NOT that they should now reciprocate by washing His feet, but rather that they should wash one another’s feet (John 13:1-20).
 This was completely revolutionary.
 Notice that nowhere in this picture does the Master’s feet get washed.
 That’s just crazy!